Guides

 Workspace-level: Each workspace can have its own domain.
 Customer A's emails come from sign@customera.com.
 Customer B's come from contracts@customerb.com.

 Setup involves adding DNS records (SPF, DKIM, DMARC) to verify ownership and ensure deliverability.
+The process is API-driven: add the domain, verify ownership with a TXT record, finalize to recieve your sending DNS records, then verify those.
 Once verified, the domain is active immediately.

 For a step-by-step walkthrough, see How to White-Label Your E-Signature Emails and Signing Links.

-Custom domains change the sender.
-Full notification control lets you replace the emails entirely.
+Custom domains and templates change the branding of emails.
+Full notification control lets you replace them entirely.

-Turn them off, retrieve the signing URLs via the API, and send notifications through your own email system.
+When emails are disabled, you retrieve the signing URLs from the API and send notifications through your own system.
 This lets you:

-Match your existing email templates and brand voice
+Match your existing email infrastructure (SendGrid, Postmark, Customer.io)

 Control timing for reminders and follow-ups